What is a mortgage payment holiday?

 - If you have a temporary drop in income or then arranging a mortgage holiday can be a sensible move

-- If you arrange a mortgage holiday the interest on your mortgage will still be charged and therefore your mortgage balance will increase
+- If you arrange a mortgage holiday whatever the interest rate is will still be applied to your mortgage and therefore your mortgage balance will increase

 - Once the mortgage holiday is over then you need to arrange with your lender whether you can extend your mortgage term or increase monthly payments to pay off the increased loan